IHE/ITI.PCF/input/pagecontent/volume-1.md

 ## 1:53.2 PCF Actor Options

-Options that may be selected for each actor in this implementation guide, are listed in Table 3.2-1 below.
+Options that may be selected for each actor in this implementation guide, are listed in Table 1:53.2-1 below.
 Dependencies between options when applicable are specified in notes.

+**Table 1:53.2-1**

 | Actor              | Option Name |
 |--------------------|-------------|